Category Archives: The market

 Finally I will compare Temasek Holdings with Norway’s sovereign wealth fund.
 As you know I often bring up Norway’s SWF as a model of good governance and a model of transparency.
 Bearing in mind that Norwegians of course enjoy a full welfare state although this is not something I would advocate for Singapore.
 A couple of years ago Norway’s SWF made a major policy shift.
 They decided to invest a significant part of their funds into environmentally responsible companies.
 Norway’s Ambassador speaking at the time said the investment strategy was “just the start” of her country’s use of state – backed financial mechanisms to halt environmental degradations.
 Meanwhile Temasek is using state finance to invest in plantation companies.
-In 2005 it acquired CDC group’s plantation interests in Indonesia including Sumatra.
+In 2005 it acquired CDC group’s plantation interests in Indonesia including Sumatra in partnership with Cargill.
 So ironically if we do pay for our clean air we could be paying our own government for the right to clean air.

 Benedict Chong, I don’t know if that’s his real name, has responded to my recent piece about wanting to give Singaporeans a stake in the wealth of our country.
 I reproduce it here as a separate article.
 He makes many interesting points and it is well worth reading.
 Please feel free to comment on it.